-All University of London qualifications have to align with the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies to assure appropriate standards for each qualification.
-In addition, every programme that is developed by a member institution of the University of London (or a consortium with representation by more than one member institution) will be developed to the same standard as would be applied within the institution concerned.
+All University of London qualifications must comply with the Office for Students' (OfS) Conditions of Registration relating to quality and standards, which includes condition B5 (sector-recognised standards).
+This is to ensure appropriate standards for each qualification.
+In addition, every online and distance learning programme that is developed by a federation member institution of the University of London (or a consortium with representation by more than one federation member) will be developed to the same standard as would be applied within the institution concerned.
 Proportionate and robust approval procedures, including external scrutiny and student engagement are in place for all programmes.
-Learning materials are written and all assessments are set and marked by academic staff who are required to apply the University's academic standards.
+Learning materials are written, and all assessments are set and marked by academic staff who are required to apply the University's academic standards.